-It is significant that, despite the fact that in 2 Enoch 18 the patriarch gives his advice to the angels situated in the Fifth Heaven, he repeatedly advises them to start liturgy 'before the Face of the Lord', that is, in front of the divine Kabod, the exact location where Youth-Metatron will later conduct the heavenly worship of the angelic hosts in the Shi'ur Qomah and Hekhalot accounts.
+It is significant that, despite that in 2 Enoch 18 the patriarch gives his advise to the angels situated in the fifth heaven, he repeatedly advises them to start liturgy 'before the Face of the Lord', i.e., in front of the divine Kavod, the exact location where Youth-Metatron will later conduct the heavenly worship of the angelic hosts in the Shi^cur Qomah and Hekhalot accounts.

-The shorter recension of the Slavonic text64 adds several significant details among which Enoch's advice to the Watchers to 'perform the liturgy in the name of fire'65 can be found.
+The shorter recension of the Slavonic text65 adds several significant details among which Enoch's advice to the Watchers to 'perform the liturgy in the name of fire'66 can be found.
 This peculiar terminology involving the symbolism of fire appears to allude to the concepts found in the aforementioned Hekhalot liturgical accounts where the imagery of fire, in the form of the references to the deafening fire and angels 'bathing' in the fire, plays an important role.
-The shorter recension also stresses the importance of Enoch's leading role, specifically underscoring that the angels needed 'the earnestness' of his recommendation.66
+The shorter recension also stresses the importance of Enoch's leading role, specifically underscoring that the angels needed 'the earnestness' of his recommendation.67